PHACDataHub/infra-core/vertex-workbench-template/docs/network.md

 | 10.0.0.0/XX        | Ephemeral       | 199.232.36.223  | 443           | 6 (TCP)          | VM instance initiates HTTPS connection to Fastly server for the source code files/distribution archives of packages to install |
 | 199.232.36.223    | 443             | 10.0.0.0/XX      | Ephemeral     | 6 (TCP)          | Response from CDN containing files for installation |

+**Notes**
+- We enable certain python packages to be installed as part of the post-install script, so network flows to specific upstream package repositories must be allowed.

 ## Github Clone Repository